giantswarm/crossplane-fn-network-discovery/README.md

 - `enabledRef` **optional** Reference to a boolean parameter that optionally tells the function to skip discovery.
 Use this in complex composition structures where discovery may or may not be required.
+- `groupByRef` **optional** If specified, the location of the reference will be used as a tag filter for grouping subnets and route tables together
 - `providerConfigRef` **required** A reference to an AWS providerConfig
 - `regionRef` **required** The default region being used by the XR
 - `vpcNameRef` **required** a path to a location on the XR containing the name of one or more VPCs.
 The referenced location may be a single string or a list of objects
-- `groupingTagRef` **optional** If specified, the location of the reference will be used as a tag filter for grouping subnets and route tables together
+- `patchTo` A path to the status of the XR where the discovery details should be written to.
+- `providerType` **optional** One of `AWS`, `Azure`, `GCP`, default `AWS` This value is currently ignored but paves the way for future expansion to cover additional cloud providers

 ### vpcNameRef

 If the location pointed to by `vpcNameRef` is a list, it must match the following format:

+- `groupBy` An AWS tag name used to group subnets and route tables together
 - `name` **required** The name of the VPC to discover
 - `region` **optional** The region to discover the VPC in - if not defined falls back to the default region specified above
 - `providerConfigRef` **optional** A provider config reference to use for discovery of this specific VPC.
 Useful for cross account VPC discovery

-### groupingTagRef
+### groupByRef

-The location for `groupingTagRef` should match the following format:

-- `key` string the key for the tag
+The location for `groupByRef` should be a string containing a cloud resource tag whose value is an integer

 The value of the tag key on the AWS resource should be numeric.
 If it is not it is ignored.